Mealybugs on Coleus

 Symptoms

-- small white cottony masses at leaf joints or stem nodes
+- small white, cottony masses tucked into leaf joints or along stem nodes

 Causes

-Coleus's fast growth rate means it's continuously producing tender new stems and leaves, exactly the soft, sap-rich tissue mealybugs are best equipped to feed on, making this plant somewhat more prone to establishing populations than slower-growing species.
+Coleus's fast growth rate means it's continuously producing tender new stems and leaves, and that soft, high-sap tissue is exactly what mealybugs are best equipped to pierce and feed on.
+A plant growing quickly under good light and regular feeding can, somewhat counterintuitively, be more attractive to mealybugs than a slower, less vigorous one.

-Coleus cuttings are commonly rooted several to a tray or shared jar of water before being potted up individually, and a mealybug population established on one cutting can move onto its neighbors during that shared rooting stage, well before the plants are ever separated.
+Coleus cuttings are commonly rooted several to a jar of water or a shared tray before being potted up individually, and a mealybug population established on one cutting can walk onto its neighbors during that shared rooting stage, well before the plants are separated and the infestation becomes visible on what looks like an entirely different plant.

 How to Fix It